-Security: We insist that the pupils either have their tablets securely with them at all times or locked in their locker.
+Security: We insist that the students either have their tablets securely with them at all times or locked in their locker.
 A strong lock will need to be supplied.
-Specially designed tablet lockers have been also supplied for pupils’ use.
+Specially designed tablet lockers have been also supplied for students’ use.
 We recommend that the tablets are insured as part of your household insurance, that they are clearly marked and that a tracking app such as Find My iPhone is installed.

-Cyber-safety: We have an Acceptable User Policy in place and continually educate our pupils on how to be responsible digital citizens.
+Cyber-safety: We have an Acceptable User Policy in place and continually educate our students on how to be responsible digital citizens.
 We also have age-appropriate web filters for all internet access including the school’s wifi.
-If the pupil’s device has 3G capability, we insist that 3G be switched off whilst at school so that the internet is only accessed through our content filtering system.
+If the student’s device has 3G capability, we insist that 3G be switched off whilst at school so that the internet is only accessed through our content filtering system.
 This also prevents high 3G costs from tablet use at school.